AHEAD-Labs/packer-aws-vsphere-builder/README.md

-# AWS BYOL Factory Docker Image
+# Image Factory Docker Image
-Used to build AWS WorkSpaces BYOL AMI on VMWare vSphere and upload to AWS s3
+Used to build Packer images on VMware vSphere.
+Also, contains AWS cli that be used for further automation.

 ## What's included
 * PowerShell